ankit-rathi/Data-AI-Visual-Notebook/pages/A_From_Reality_to_Decision.md

 <img width="1024" height="537" alt="image" src="https://github.com/user-attachments/assets/1d825430-b487-45d1-98a2-abf15a5c0cd4" />

-> Reality is continuously unfolding, but we can never grasp it in full, so we break it into **events**—specific moments where something changes.
-Only some events are **observed**, because observation is selective and limited by what we choose and are able to notice.
-Once observed, we impose structure through **measurement**, converting messy experiences into numbers, which then get stored as **data**.
-However, data is a mixture of meaning and randomness: much of it is **noise**, while only a small part forms a **signal**—a pattern that persists across time and repetitions.
-Even signals do not eliminate **uncertainty**, because the future is not a continuation of the past but a range of possibilities.
-A **decision** is therefore not an act of certainty but an act of judgment: choosing a path using imperfect signals extracted from noisy data, under unavoidable uncertainty.
+> Reality is always changing, but we can never see or understand it completely.
+To make sense of it, we look at **events**—specific moments when something happens.
+We only notice some events, because our attention is limited.
+When we do **observe** an event, we try to **measure** it, turning messy experiences into numbers we can store as **data**.
+But not all data is useful: much of it is **noise**, and only a small part is **signal**—patterns that repeat over time.
+Even when we find a signal, the future is still uncertain.
+That’s why making a **decision** is never perfectly certain; it is a judgment made using the imperfect signals we can find.
+In this section, we will explore each of these ideas step by step, and see how they connect from **reality to data to decision-making**.

 > Reality & Events → Observation → Measurement → Data → Signal vs Noise → Decision under Uncertainty